vladopajic/go-test-coverage/docs/github_action.md

 The `go-test-coverage` GitHub Action provides the following capabilities:
 - Enforce success of GitHub workflows only when a specified coverage threshold is met.
 - Generate a coverage badge to display the total test coverage.
-- Post a detailed coverage report as a comment on pull requests.
+- Post a detailed coverage report as a comment on pull requests, including:
+  - current test coverage
+  - the difference compared to the base branch

+## Action Inputs and Outputs

+Action inputs and outputs are documented in [action.yml](/action.yml) file.

-## Usage
+## Basic Usage

 Here’s an example of how to integrate `go-test-coverage` in a GitHub workflow that uses a config file.
 This is the preferred way because the same config file can be used for running coverage checks locally.